 How Much Turkey do you plan for per person?

 Generally, plan for about 1 to 1.5 pounds of turkey per person.
 This estimation allows for ample servings with potential leftovers.
-This will also depend on how many sides you plan on serving.
-If you plan on having a lot of side dishes then stick with 1 lb of turkey per person.
+The amount will also depend on how many sides you plan on serving.
+If you plan on having a lot of side dishes, then stick with 1 lb of turkey per person.

 Is a Wet Brine or Dry Brine better for cooking a turkey?

-I like to make a whole turkey randomly throughout the year and not just at holiday time.
-However, it doesn’t matter when I am making my turkey, because I am a firm believer in adding flavor and doing a salt brine to your turkey before you cook it.
-This is my favorite dry brine turkey recipe and it is the one I have made for many years.
+I like to make a whole turkey randomly throughout the year, not just at holiday time.
+However, it doesn’t matter when I am making my turkey because I am a firm believer in adding flavor and salt brining your turkey before you cook it.
+This is my favorite dry brine turkey recipe, and I have made it for many years.

-There is a hot debate in the cooking world, which way is better?
-A wet brine or a dry brine.
-For me, I have always used a dry brine.
-I am not a fan of the texture change that happens when you use a wet turkey brine.
+There is a hot debate in the cooking world about which is better: a wet brine or a dry brine.
+I have always used a dry brine.
+I am not a fan of the texture change when using a wet turkey brine.

 I also find that using a dry brine turkey recipe makes things easier than doing a wet brine.
 With a wet brine, there is more work involved and you need a much larger space in the fridge to store it.